 She sucked in a breath.
 "Oh, hell."

-I soothed her as best as I could but continued to inform her.
+I soothed her as best as I could but continued.
 "He had a car waiting for him with another driver.
 The car was reported stolen only minutes before the incident.
 That was how he was able to get away, even after Jason clipped him."
 She groaned softly, nuzzling my neck.
-My hands tightened around her and I kissed the top of her head.
+My hands tightened around her.
 "I have one of my men looking into who could be responsible."

 "Aro or Alec."

 "Yes, I've had someone on it since the gala and they have unearthed some interesting information.
-A connection," I replied.
+A connection."

 "What information?"
 She looked up at me, her head falling back against my shoulder.
 I cradled her closer, indulging in a kiss before answering.

 "A rather large property was bought by one of Aro's many companies.
 The agent on the sale was Alec."

 "They know each other?"

 "For the last two years, it appears so, though not publicly it seems."